Skip to content

 Data Source

-The analysis drew on a unique dataset: Narcan deployment records from the New Jersey State Police.
-Since 2014, all state troopers carry naloxone and are required to administer it when encountering suspected overdose victims.
-This policy created a comprehensive, geocoded record of overdose incidents across New Jersey.
+Since 2014, all NJ State Police troopers carry naloxone and are required to administer it for suspected overdoses.
+That policy created something unusual: a geocoded record of overdose incidents across the entire state, collected consistently over years.

-Working with the Office of Drug Monitoring and Analysis, I accessed three years of deployment data (2019–2021) to examine spatial patterns at a statewide scale.
+Working with the Office of Drug Monitoring and Analysis, I got access to three years of deployment data (2019–2021).

 Methodology